 Sex trafficking has become a severe threat to our society.
-It usually targets the female sect of our society, especially young and naive girls.
+It usually targets the females of our society, especially young and naive girls.
 People perceive it as if it’s just a problem in “other countries,” but if we take a closer look, it might be happening somewhere around us, close enough for us to be targeted as well.
-Here, I will share 8 Books to Raise Awareness About Sex Trafficking.
+Here, we will discuss about 8 such Books that Raise Awareness About Sex Trafficking.

 Sex trafficking means when a person is trafficked to exploit them sexually.
 Such a person is forced into sexual acts and is a form of human slavery.
 Sex trafficking breaks a person physically, mentally, emotionally, and psychologically.
 It is such a severe crime, yet people aren’t talking about it enough, and hence, such rackets keep on operating for a long time.
 It is essential to educate people about it right from the beginning.

 The question that arises is how can we educate others (and ourselves) about it?
-Well, what is that thing you turn to whenever you need to gain knowledge about anything?
-That’s right, books!
-So, let me share a few books that are a must-read if you ask me.
+Well, we have some books here so, let me share a few books that are a must-read if you ask me.

-8 Awsome Books to Raise Awareness About Sex Trafficking
+Must Read Books To Raise Awareness About Sex Trafficking

-Read and recommend these books in order to spread awareness about the topic of sex trafficking and it is making people suffer.
+Read and recommend these books in order to spread awareness about sex trafficking and it is making people suffer.

 1. Stolen